Sylius/Sylius/UPGRADE.md

 ### Resource / ResourceBundle

+* Removed `sylius_resource.resources.*.translation.fields` configuration key, it was not used at all - if causing issues, remove your configuration under it.

 ### Review / ReviewBundle

 Service `sylius.average_rating_updater` name has been changed to `sylius.product_review.average_rating_updater` and service `sylius.listener.review_change` name has been changed to `sylius.listener.product_review_change`